Francis Douglas, 1st Baron Douglas of Barloch

 Francis Campbell Ross Douglas, 1st Baron Douglas of Barloch KCMG (21 October 1889 – 30 March 1980), was a British journalist, solicitor and Labour Party politician.

 Early life

-Douglas was educated at Glasgow University and later became a partner in Douglas & Company, solicitors, and also worked as a journalist.
+Douglas was born in Wakopa, Manitoba, Canada to a Scottish family.
+He was educated at Glasgow University and later became a partner in Douglas & Company, solicitors, and also worked as a journalist.
 A member of Battersea Borough Council, he was mayor of Battersea in 1922–1923.

 Parliamentary career

 Having unsuccessfully fought Yeovil in 1929, he was elected as the Member of Parliament (MP) for Battersea North at a by-election in 1940, a seat he held until 1946, and served as Parliamentary Private Secretary to the Parliamentary Secretary to the Board of Education from 1940 to 1945 and to the Home Secretary from 1945 to 1946 (James Chuter Ede held both positions).

 He was an advocate of land-value rating and in 1936 wrote a book, revised in 1961, "to present a concise summary of the economic arguments in favour of the rating of land values".